Gordon Ramsay: Early cooking career

 After working at Harveys for two years and ten months, Ramsay, tired of "the rages and the bullying and violence", decided that the way to further advance his career was to study French cuisine.
 White discouraged Ramsay from taking a job in Paris, instead encouraging him to work for Albert Roux at Le Gavroche in Mayfair.
-Ramsay decided to take his advice, and there, Ramsay met Jean-Claude Breton, who would later become his maître d'hôtel at Restaurant Gordon Ramsay.
-After Ramsay worked at Le Gavroche for a year, Albert Roux invited him to work with him at Hotel Diva, a ski resort in the French Alps, as his number two.
+Ramsay decided to take his advice, and there, Ramsay met Jean-Claude Breton, who later became his maître d'hôtel at Restaurant Gordon Ramsay.
+After Ramsay worked at Le Gavroche for a year, Roux invited him to work with him at Hotel Diva, a ski resort in the French Alps, as his number two.
 From there, a 23-year-old Ramsay moved to Paris to work with Guy Savoy and Joël Robuchon, both Michelin-starred chefs.
-In Master Chef series 3 episode 18, Gordon Ramsay stated that Guy Savoy was his mentor.
 He continued his training in France for three years, before giving in to the physical and mental stress of the kitchens and taking a year to work as a personal chef on the private yacht Idlewild, based in Bermuda.
 The role on the boat saw him travel to Sicily and Sardinia, Italy, and learn about Italian cuisine.